Daniel-Kharrat/Protools-Reaper/README.md

 ## How to Install

-Copy and paste this URL into :
+Copy this URL:
-**REAPER → Extensions → ReaPack → Import repositories…**

 ```
 https://github.com/Daniel-Kharrat/Protools-Reaper/raw/refs/heads/master/index.xml
 ```

+and go to:
+**REAPER → Extensions → ReaPack → Import repositories…**

+and paste it